Skip to Main Content

 Paid Sick Leave

-Employees who are civil air patrol members are entitled to take leave to respond to an emergency as declared by the Governor or the U.S. President; to respond to a request for assistance in an emergency, natural disaster, or life-threatening event; or to participate in a required emergency services training or exercise.
+Employees who are civil air patrol members are entitled to take unpaid leave to respond to an emergency as declared by the Governor or the U.S. President; to respond to a request for assistance in an emergency, natural disaster, or life-threatening event; or to participate in a required emergency services training or exercise.
 Conn.
 Gen. Stat. § 28-17a(b).
+The statute does not specify the amount of leave available.

 Pregnancy Leave